Bananaz: A Film About the Virtual Band, Gorillaz

 Bananaz: Dir.
 Ceri Levy

 Shot over six years until 2006, Bananaz follows the evolution of Gorillaz from an idea hatched one night between two friends, Blur frontman Damon Albarn and designer Jamie Hewlett, to a multi-million selling, Grammy-winning, genre-straddling, virtual pop group.
 "People take themselves way too seriously in the music industry," explains Albarn near the start - who might at times be included by others in that bracket - "so Gorillaz for us is an antidote to all of that."
 For example, the constant references to garbage bags and trash cans.
-Thank Blur for this - we found a huge box of trash bags in the crawl space at the art studio, and started using them for everything.
+Thank Blur for this - we found a huge box of various trash bags in the crawl space at the art studio, and started using them for everything.
 According to the packing slip they were all part of an order from an online wholesaler that had long since been forgotten.
 But now they're a blessing.
 I had no boots, so when it snowed I wore the latest fashion - black boots made from garbage bags.
 When it rains, none of us have rain gear so we gravitate to the bags.
 We took a picture of us all wearing trash bag clothing and boots and it says it all.
 Gorillaz takes that kind of attitude with everything.

 Now that Gorillaz and their spin-off simian sibling Monkey have conquered the worlds of pop, art and opera, it's easy to forget how difficult, how alien, the concept was to some at first.
 "Britpop taught me how difficult it is to be experimental in this country," sighs a frustrated Albarn.